bormaxi8080/osint-timeline/DRAFT.md

 LemmeKnow - a Tool for "identifying mysterious text or analyze hard-coded strings".
 Identifies API keys, cryptocurrency wallet numbers, encrypted strings, YouTube channel IDs, IPs, credit card numbers and much more: https://github.com/swanandx/lemmeknow

+Monolith is a CLI tool for saving complete web pages as a single HTML file: https://github.com/Y2Z/monolith

 Many headphones can send commands to its device, such as Airpods, with a single press to pause or resume, double press to play the next track, and triple press to play the previous track.
 Using this feature, we can use the headphones as a morse transmitter.: https://github.com/EtherDream/headphone-morse-transmitter

 Omnisci3nt equips users with a comprehensive toolkit for conducting web reconnaissance with precision and efficiency: https://github.com/spyboy-productions/omnisci3nt